 In addition to the ultra vires rule, there are a number of areas in which the Board’s actions are affected by principles of law applicable to all bodies in the UK, whether or not created by statute.

-- (a) that the document or communication does not contain information which is not held on the Board’s behalf; and
+(a) that the document or communication does not contain information which is not held on the ARB Board’s behalf; and

-- (b) that it is marked as created on the Board’s behalf; and
+(b) that it is marked as created on the ARB Board’s behalf; and

 (c) that a copy of that communication is lodged with the relevant staff member so that it can be produced, if necessary, in response to a FOI request.

-Board members should be aware that any communications on board business that are copied to the office will be subject to disclosure under the Freedom of Information Act and the Data Protection Act.
+Board members should be aware that any communications on ARB Board business that are copied to the office will be subject to disclosure under the Freedom of Information Act and the Data Protection Act.

 The Board maintains a professional indemnity policy with a limit on the indemnity of £3,000,000 for any one claim.
-The policy covers the ARB and the Board against any “wrongful act” committed by the Board, any member of the Board, any employee or anyone else acting on the Board’s behalf.
+The policy provides cover for any “wrongful act” committed by the ARB Board, any member of the ARB Board, any ARB employee or anyone else acting on the ARB Board’s behalf.
 “Wrongful act” means any actual or alleged negligent act, error or omission or unintentional breach of confidentiality arising from the professional activities of ARB.
 The policy also extends to include libel, slander and defamation.

 In addition, the ARB Board maintains a “Directors and Officers” policy with a limit of liability of £5,000,000 in all.
 The policy includes cover for any individual who is a director or officer of the ARB Board.
 The policy provides protection against liabilities arising from, among other things, any actual alleged breach of duty, breach of trust, neglect, error, misstatement or other act leading to a claim against them in their legal capacity as ‘Directors and Officers’ of ARB.
 The policy also provides ‘entity cover’ for claims which may be made against the entity of ARB.